ACVIM Consensus Statement

 systems for heart failure most familiar to veterinarians are

-the modified New York Heart Association (NYHA)17
+the modified New York Heart Association (NYHA)17 and

 International Small Animal Cardiac Health Council18